 Halidzor Fortress is located on a small hill, on the bank of the Vokhchi River, near the town of Kapan, Syunik Region.
 Halidzor was built in the XVII century and served as the family castle of the Melik-Parsadanian dynasty.

 The history of the fortress is connected with the great commander David Bek from the Parsadanian dynasty.
-David Bek was the leader of the liberation movement, and the fortress of Halidzor served his army as a military fort.
+David Bek was the leader of the liberation movement, and the fortress of Halidzor served as a military fort.

 The fortress had powerful defensive walls with towers.
 Thanks to the protective walls and inaccessible location, it played an important defensive role for Syunik Region.